Home

 The Hunting Act - Reform Not Repeal

-Conservative leader and fox hunter David Cameron says that the ban on hunting wild animals with dogs is being so widely flouted by hunters that the Hunting Act 2004, brought in by the Labour government, should be repealed.
-What’s more, he has promised to facilitate such repeal by arranging for Parliament to debate the issue all over again if he becomes Prime Minister - despite his Party’s previous outrage at ‘700 hours of Parliamentary time wasted’ on Labour’s manifesto commitment to ‘deal with the hunting issue’.
+Whilst he was Prime Minister, the then Conservative leader and fox hunter David Cameron stated that the ban on hunting wild animals with dogs is being so widely flouted by hunters that the Hunting Act 2004, brought in by the Labour government, should be repealed.
+He promised to facilitate such repeal by arranging for Parliament to debate the issue all over again - despite his Party’s previous outrage at ‘700 hours of Parliamentary time wasted’ on Labour’s manifesto commitment to ‘deal with the hunting issue’.
+The new PM, Theresa May has reiterated Cameron's promise and appointed the fanatically pro-repeal Andrea Leadsom, who has described foxes as 'vermin', as DEFRA Secretary of State.

-In fact, during the period of those debates, a reported 50,000 hunt members and supporters publicly signed a ‘Declaration’ threatening civil disobedience if the hunting of wild animals was outlawed.
+During the period of debates before the Hunting Act was made law a reported 60,000 hunt members and supporters publicly signed a ‘Declaration’ threatening civil disobedience if the hunting of wild animals was outlawed.
 Therefore the widespread flouting of the ban on hunting is not surprising.
-More surprising is the fact that the leader of the opposition has pledged to reward the law-breakers by repealing the Act!
+More surprising is the fact that two Prime Ministers have pledged to reward the law-breakers by repealing the Act!

-In truth the Hunting Act is indeed flawed.
-In an attempt to specifically target the ‘mischief’, ie the use of dogs to chase and kill wild animals for entertainment or ‘sport’, still regarded by the majority of the public as ‘cruelty’, Parliament provided ‘exemptions’ in the Act to ensure that people using dogs in other countryside activities such as genuine pest control, shooting, falconry or the study and rescue of wild animals, need not fear the anti-hunt legislation.
-The undisputed targets of the legislation were ‘sports’ in which wild animals suffered the terror and exhaustion of a lengthy chase by dogs, or were savaged to death by dogs when they could run no further.
+In truth, the Hunting Act is heavily flawed.
+In an attempt to specifically target the ‘mischief’, ie the use of dogs to chase and kill wild animals for entertainment or ‘sport’, still regarded by the majority of the public as ‘cruelty’, Parliament provided ‘exemptions’ in the Act to ensure that people using dogs in other countryside activities, such as genuine pest control, shooting, falconry or the study and rescue of wild animals, need not fear the anti-hunt legislation.
+The undisputed targets of the legislation were ‘sports’ in which wild animals suffered the terror and exhaustion of a lengthy chase by dogs, or were savaged to death by dogs when they could run no further and, in the case of foxes, often subjected to protracted and terrifying 'dig-outs' involving underground attacks by ferocious terriers.

 Once the Hunting Act became the law of the land, the hunting lobby did not offer themselves up for martyrdom by openly disobeying the law but declared that they would now ‘test’ it by using the ‘exemptions’ provided for other non-target dog users.